TkkrLab/website/content/corona.en.md

 ### TkkrLab Corona rules

+From 25 Feb.
+By 2022, all measures will have expired and you can visit and participate in our events such as CyberSaturday.

 We follow the national measures, so if you want to visit TkkrLab this means that:

 * Visitors are welcome, no need for an appointment.